 Ian Whittles, the Health and Safety Executive (HSE) Inspector, said the firm had "failed to provide a safe system of work for him."

 According to Mr Whittles, who led the investigation, Mr Santos had been asked to polish a work piece that had been put on to a lathe.

 "He wrapped a piece of emery cloth around the work piece, rotating at high speed, whilst leaving a single glove on one hand," he said.

-"Unfortunately he was distracted by people, sitting around the machine, causing his hand to be drawn in losing two of his fingers on his main hand."'A dangerous practice"
+"Unfortunately he was distracted by people, sitting around the machine, causing his hand to be drawn in losing two of his fingers on his main hand."

 Mr Whittles said it was a "dangerous practice" and Honda had "failed in their assessment of the use of emery cloth and let him [Mr Santos] down".